rokmc756/Hadoop-ZKcluster/README.md

 Use DNS Server or update /etc/hosts for all servers.
 Passworless SSH for hadoop, root for ansible hosts may help to control.

-## How to configure ansible-hosts, group_vars/all deploy hadoop-zkcluster?
+## How to configure ansible-hosts, role/hadoop/var/main.yml to deploy hadoop-zkcluster?
 #### 1) Configure hostname / ip addresses and username to run for ansible-hosts
 ```
 $ vi ansible-hosts